preheader text examples

 In marketing terminology, the subject states the problem, and the preheader agitates it.

-• Subject: Our biggest complaint from homeowners
+• Subject line: Our biggest complaint from homeowners

 In this example, recipients are made to wonder what homeowners complain about the most to this business.
 But then, if you don’t take some specific action, you’ll be complaining about it too!
 What is it??
-The preheader increases the need to know.
+The preheader increases that need to know.

 4. Personalize the preview text